DSarsen/markdown-cv/index.md

 **Process Engineer**, *Total E&P Dunga*, Aktau, Kazakhstan

 {::comment}Placeholder{:/}
-Engineering support of Dunga oil field in West Kazakhstan, including process input to major field development project and ongoing field modifications.
+Engineering support of Dunga oil field in West Kazakhstan, including process input to major field development project and ongoing field modifications and interfacing with the suppliers.
 Also conducted investigation and troubleshooting of production and safety related issues of the operational facilities.

 *Key areas:* Data collection, crude analysis, HYSYS simulation, sensitivity analysis, technical project review, incident investigation, scope of work preparation.